How Long Does Lasting Power of Attorney Last?

 Having an LPA in place gives you peace of mind that someone you trust will make decisions on your behalf if you’re ever unable to.
 But it’s important to set it up correctly, keep it up to date, and understand when it takes effect and how long it lasts.

 Need help creating or reviewing your LPA?
-Book a free consultation with our experts today.
+Book a free consultation with Our team today.
 We’ll help you ensure your legal protection is solid and future-proofed.
 You can also view our simple pricing plans to get started with complete confidence.

 How can we